alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Compare and Contrast

-Don’t just allow, but actively encourage, engineers to change code and configuration when required for the product.
+Don't just allow, but actively encourage, engineers to change code and configuration when required for the product.
 Also allow these teams the authority to be radical within the limits of their mission, thereby eliminating incentives to proceed more slowly.

 ## Consider Reliability Work as a Specialized Role